-It had a few residents as early as the first decade of the 1800's but didn't become a town until the mid 1800's.
-It had a school, general store, a train station on the B & O Railroad, & post office from 1852 - 1857.
-The most popular locations these days are the two cemeteries, Salem & Old Egypt (Circle Cemetery) on Salem Ridge Rd. but there's also several decaying barns & houses in the area, a wood bridge, & remnants along the old railroad path.
+It had a few residents as early as the first decade of the 1800s but didn't become a town until the mid 1800s.
+Egypt Valley had a school, general store, a train station on the B & O Railroad, & post office from 1852 - 1857.
+The most popular locations these days are the two cemeteries, Salem & Old Egypt (Circle Cemetery) on Salem Ridge Rd, but there are also several decaying barns & houses in the area, a wood bridge, & remnants along the old railroad path.

-Egypt Valley is well known for it's ghost stories.
-Louiza Catharine Fox (1856 - 1869) was engaged to be married with the much older Thomas D. Carr (1846 - 1870) who was a Cival War veteran.
-They had met through Alex Hunter, the owner of a local coal company who they both worked for.
-Thomas worked in the coal mines & Louiza was a servant in Alex Hunter's house.
-The engagement was approved by her parents but they changed their minds when they heard rumors about Thomas's violent side.
-The marriage was called off & the rumors about Thomas were true.
+Egypt Valley is well known for its ghost stories.
+Louiza Catharine Fox (1856 - 1869) was engaged to be married with the much older Thomas D. Carr (1846 - 1870), who was a Civil War veteran.
+They met through Alex Hunter, the owner of a local coal company who they both worked for.
+Thomas worked in the coal mines & Louiza was a servant in Alex's house.
+The engagement between Thomas & Louiza was originally approved by her parents, but they changed their minds when they heard rumors around town about Thomas's violent side.
+The marriage was called off & the rumors turned out to be true.
 He waited in the dark one night next to a road that Louiza used to walk home.
-She was with her little brother at the time who Thomas told to go home so he could talk to Louiza.
-Instead of talking, Thomas kissed Louiza one last time & then slit her throat with a razor blade.
+She was with her little brother at the time, who Thomas told to go home so he could talk to Louiza.
+Instead of talking, Thomas kissed Louiza one last time & proceeded to slit her throat with a razor blade.
 Her little brother saw it happen from a distance & ran home to tell their parents.
 Thomas got arrested & was the first person hanged in Belmont County in 1870.
 Louiza is said to still haunt Salem Cemetery & can reportedly be seen or heard crying by her grave.

-Jacobsburg, OH (Calvertsburg) - (1804 - present mining & railroad town slowly abandoned when production & railways stopped in the 1980's)
+Jacobsburg, OH (Calvertsburg) - (1804 - present mining & railroad town slowly abandoned after mines closed & railways stopped operations in the 1980s)

 Classification: small town

-It was first settled by Jabob Calvert (1780 - 1853) & his wife Mary "Polly" (Shepherd) Calvert (1780 - 1860) in the 1790's & was originally called Calvertsburg.
+It was first settled by Jabob Calvert (1780 - 1853) & Mary "Polly" (Shepherd) Calvert (1780 - 1860) in the 1790s & was originally called Calvertsburg.
 The name changed sometime by 1804 when their second of nine children was born.
 Jacob platted the town in 1815.
-Jacobsburg had a hotel, school, church, general store, & a doctor in it's early days.
-It went from being a small farming community to a mining & railroad town when coal was discovered in the area.
+It had a hotel, school, church, general store, & a doctor in its early days.
+Jacobsburg went from being a small farming village to a mining & railroad boom town when coal was discovered in the area.
 The train station was on the Bellaire, Zanesville, & Cincinnati Railroad.

-There's still some residents in Jacobsburg but it continues to lose population over time.
-Jacob Calvert was buried in Scatterday Cemetery with a few other Calvert's on Coulter Rd. off of Rt.
-147 (Centerville Jacobsburg Rd.).
-Jacobsburg Cemetery is on Ramsey Ridge Rd. on the south side of town.
-There's several old settlers & families buried there.
+There are still some residents in Jacobsburg, but it continues to lose population over time.
+Jacob Calvert was buried in Scatterday Cemetery with a few relatives on Coulter Rd off of SR 147 (Centerville Jacobsburg Rd).
+Jacobsburg Cemetery is on Ramsey Ridge Rd on the south side of town.
+Several other early settlers & families are buried there.

 Classification: semi - ghost town

-Location: Kirkwood Township, Belmont County - On Rt.
-800 (Hendrysburg - Freeport Rd.) at the intersection of McCoy Rd.
+Location: Kirkwood Township, Belmont County - On SR 800 (Hendrysburg - Freeport Rd) at the intersection of McCoy Rd

 Sewellsville sits on a stretch of road that's mostly old abandoned buildings.
 It was once a relatively thriving town that started out as a farming village in the first decade of the 1800s.
-The town was originally called Union & named after the first log cabin meeting hall.
+The town was originally called Union & was named after the first log cabin meeting hall.
 It was changed to Sewellsville in 1831, named after Peter Sewell.
 He was a carpenter, builder, & also became the first postmaster.
 Sewellsville had a post office from 1834 - 1907.
 The town also had a church, school, & several small businesses over the years.
 The population was around 125 in 1900.

-Later in the mid 1900's the local surface coal mining industry may have led to Sewellsville's demise.
+Later in the mid 1900s, the local surface coal mining industry may have led to Sewellsville's demise.
 It gave people jobs at the time but bought up a lot of the town's land.
-Most of the remaining residents probably had to leave & find work elsewhere when coal production ended.
+Most of the remaining residents had to leave & find work elsewhere when coal production ended.
 The last school is at the intersection of SR 800 & McCoy Rd.
 An impressive looking & old United Methodist Church is on SR 800 next to the town's cemetery.
 There are also a lot of abandoned houses around the area.

 Temperanceville, OH - (1837 - present saw mill town partially abandoned for unknown reasons)